zoechbauer/z-control-Backup-Scripts/README.md

 - Log processed items to CSV (folders only or folders and files)
 - Example scripts for non-committed files
 - Ready for scheduled automation via batch files
+- **Log disk space usage** for any directory, with flexible depth and output formats (TXT, CSV, Excel-ready)
+- Example logs and Excel files for disk usage analysis

 ## 📝 License